Checklist for Thesis-Support Essay: Basic Expectations

 - Are the ideas in the body arranged in an order appropriate to the thesis, if the thesis indicates an order?

-- When moving from one main idea to the next in the essay's body, are the moves marked with transitions that show how the new idea relates to the receding idea?
+- When moving from one main idea to the next in the essay's body, are the moves marked with transitions that show how the new idea relates to the preceding idea?

 - Are all of the examples and explanations relevant to the thesis and topic-sentence ideas?

 - Is there enough evidence--are there enough main ideas--to support the thesis fully?

 - Are there enough specifics and details to fully explain each main or topic-sentence idea?